gabrielamgelo/Pens-and-Printers-Sale-Analysis/README.md

 This repository contains a data-driven analysis project aimed at identifying the most efficient sales strategy for a new office stationery product line.
 The business tested three approaches: Email, Call, and a combination of both (Email + Call), and this project analyzes the performance of each method in terms of revenue generated and effort required.
 The dataset has 15000 rows and 8 columns.

-The Jupyter Notebook file contains all the information and descriptions of what was done and discovered in each step.
+## The Jupyter Notebook file contains all the information and descriptions of what was done and discovered in each step.

 # Project Overview:

 **Objective**: To determine which sales method yields the highest revenue and optimize resource allocation for future campaigns.

-**Data Source** Customer sales data over a 6-week campaign period, with variables including sales method, revenue, customer engagement, and more.
+**Data Source**: Customer sales data over a 6-week campaign period, with variables including sales method, revenue, customer engagement, and more.
 Provided by Datacamp.

 ## Key Insights: